South Korea Research Trip

-Last summer, 30 teachers went on our second research trip to South Korea.
+In the past, roughly 30 teachers attend the research trip to South Korea.
 Among many other activities the ambassadors enjoyed a tour of a Buddhist temple, visiting the DMZ, and participating in a special ceremony with veterans at the national cemetery.

 Possible themes could be the simultaneous democratization and economic growth of South Korea after the Korean War, Diplomatic relations between North and South Korea, or anything highlighting the history and culture of the peninsula.

 Proof of presentation to a district, state, or regional education organization about lesson and trip.